SimulationEverywhere-Models/RockPaperScissors/README.txt

 /****STEPS****/
 /*************/

-0 - Clone or download a .zip of this repository from :https://github.com/muhammadbsalman/CadmiumRockPaperScissorsSimulation
+0 - Clone or download a .zip of this repository from: https://github.com/muhammadbsalman/CadmiumRockPaperScissorsSimulation

 1 - A brief overview of this simulation and model can be found in RPS_Overview_Form.doc